 The British FCO as of today is still saying avoid Cairo but Luxor and the Red Sea resorts are okay.

-Obviously keep an eye on developments. about 7 years ago
+Obviously keep an eye on developments. over 9 years ago